Social Studies (HS)

 (Juniors and Seniors only)This course is based on students examining events in the past and recognizing the need for participation and responsible decision-making in their world today.
 Students will have an opportunity to explore both the triumphs and the failures of history in the 20th century.
 They will examine the legacies of prejudice and discrimination, resilience and courage.
 This course encourages students to develop conversations with their peers about racism, genocide, social justice, and democratic participation.
 The course is open to all students who may choose their own academic level prior to the third week of class.

-Comparative Government & Politics AP - 5.0 credits Qualifying Criteria students with recommendation
+Comparative Government & Politics AP - 5.0 credits, full-year

 The Comparative Government and Politics course is a college-level course.
 The course provides a comprehensive study of six foreign governments, including historical and philosophical foundations.
 The countries are currently Russia, China, Nigeria, Mexico, Great Britain and Iran.
 Reading, oral and written assignments, expository essays, research papers and demonstrable knowledge of current political developments are requirements.
 An interest in politics and history and a wide reading background are strongly recommended for this demanding course.
 (Students are expected to take the AP Examination.)